jaalto/project--shell-script-performance-and-portability/README.md

-[\*\*] In Windows, there is also the Windows Subsystem for Linux ([WSL](https://learn.microsoft.com/en-us/windows/wsl/)), where you can install Linux distributions like [Debian](https://en.wikipedia.org/wiki/Debian), [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu), [OpenSUSE](https://en.wikipedia.org/wiki/OpenSUSE) and
+[\*\*] In Windows, there is also the Windows Subsystem for Linux ([WSL](https://learn.microsoft.com/en-us/windows/wsl/)), where you can install (See `wsl --list --onlline`) Linux distributions like [Debian](https://en.wikipedia.org/wiki/Debian), [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu), [OpenSUSE](https://en.wikipedia.org/wiki/OpenSUSE) and